Bridget Parker: Reception

 In 2016, Katie Baillie writing for Metro included Bridget on a list of the "worst Neighbours characters" ever.
 Baillie placed Bridget at number one because "she was pretty unpopular at the time, and even remembering her now makes my blood boil."
 She also scathed that she was "selfish, bitchy, whiney and just generally wound everyone up" but no one could understand what made her so annoying.
 Baillie concluded that even Bridget's death was annoying.
 Bailie also noted the existence of an online forum called "Get Rid Of Bridget" and claimed that viewers complained to the producers because "she was too annoying to watch".

 Of Bridget's final scenes, a reporter for the Daily Record wrote "This soap has often been accused of being a bit soft or lightweight.
 When people leave, they're not usually killed off - they just move to Sydney or Tasmania, and are never seen again.
 Well, hold onto your hats because we're about to be confronted with a genuine drama."
 Sarah Megginson of website SheKnows included Bridget's death in her "8 Most Memorable Neighbours Moments" feature in October 2009.
 She said "When our beloved teen mum Bridget 'Didge' Napier died in a car crash – just weeks after giving birth to her baby girl! – we couldn't help but shed a tear or twelve for new dad Declan and baby India."
+In 2015, a Herald Sun reporter included Bridget's death in their "Neighbours' 30 most memorable moments" feature.